londelec/leandcxmlman/source/sections/PLCconfig.rst

 		  If any of the source AI values are excluded from processing based on quality by the :ref:`xmlattr-plcPNTExcludeMask` attribute, the average is calculated only from those AI values that are available and online.

+   * :attr:	smallest
+     :desc:	  Select smallest of the source AI object values.
+		  The smallest of 2 or more AI values received from outstation will become value of the PLC data point.
+.. include-file:: sections/Include/plc_ai_exclude_cmp.rstinc "" "AI"

+   * :attr:	largest
+     :desc:	  Select largest of the source AI object values.
+		  The largest of 2 or more AI values received from outstation will become value of the PLC data point.
+.. include-file:: sections/Include/plc_ai_exclude_cmp.rstinc "" "AI"

+PNT Qualifier
+^^^^^^^^^^^^^

+.. include-file:: sections/Include/table_flags8.rstinc "" "tabid-PlcPntQualifier" " PLC point qualifier" :ref:`xmlattr-plcPNTQualifier` "PLC point qualifier"

+   * :attr:	Bit 3
+     :val:	xxxx.0xxx
+     :desc:	Value of the PLC point **will not be** substituted if all source DI/AI objects are excluded from processing because of their quality or outstation (where DI/AI objects are received from) is OFFLINE.
+		If all source DI/AI values are excluded from processing the resulting AI PLC point will have a valid 0 value and the resulting DI PLC point will have a valid OFF value.

+   * :(attr):
+     :val:	xxxx.1xxx
+     :desc:	Value of the PLC point **will be** substituted with the :ref:`xmlattr-plcPNTInitValue` attribute if all source DI/AI objects are excluded from processing because of their quality or outstation (where DI/AI objects are received from) is OFFLINE.

+.. include-file:: sections/Include/hidden_IEC10xslDIqualifier.rstinc "internal"

+   * :attr:	Bit 7
+     :val:	0xxx.xxxx
+     :desc:	PLC point is **enabled**, its value will be evaluated based on the source DI/AI objects.

+   * :(attr):
+     :val:	1xxx.xxxx
+     :desc:	PLC point is **disabled**, it will have a constant Invalid [:lemonobgtext:`IV`] marked value.

+   * :attr:	Bits 0..2,4..6
+     :val:	Any
+     :desc:	Bits reserved for future use

 PNT exclusion based on quality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^